 - a.
 The main function of the review committee is to coordinate information gathering and write a summary report. - b.
-Information gathering will be informed by the competency-based leadership instrument developed by University of Colorado Boulder Academic Leadership Institute (ALI model), which is included in the appendix.
-Each dean's review will have five categories: - Every dean will be evaluated based on these three ALI model categories: III: Communication, VI: Values and Cultivates an Environment of Diversity and Inclusion, and IX: Planning, Managing, and Organizing. - The provost, in consultation with the dean, will include in their charge letter one additional category either from the ALI model or from a category, such as external relations or fundraising, not covered in the model, specific to the dean under review. - The review committee will include one additional category from the ALI model specific to the dean under review.
-The committee shall decide on this category by its second meeting and the chair shall communicate it to the provost, who will communicate it to the dean under review. - When evaluating a dean's effectiveness in roles outside their academic unit, such as working with the community, administration, or donors, the provost may direct the committee to gather information and input from qualified offices at CU Denver. - c.
-The dean will provide a statement of accomplishments and a self-evaluation for the review period covered as well as long-term goals and objectives covering the next five years. - d.
-The review committee will gather, organize, and summarize input from faculty, staff, and students.
-The committee may seek input from administrators, alumni/ae or community members. - e.
-The Office of Institutional Research and Effectiveness will support the review committee by providing expert support in assessment methods, survey design, and data analysis. - f.
+Information gathering will be informed by the competency-based leadership instrument developed by University of Colorado Boulder Academic Leaders Institute (ALI model), which is included in the appendix.

+- The library director will be evaluated based on these three ALI model categories: III: Communication, VI: Values and Cultivates an Environment of Diversity and Inclusion, and IX: Planning, Managing, and Organizing.
+In addition to these three, the director will be evaluated on a fourth category based on cultivating and managing partnerships and relationship-building reflecting tri-institutional role of the library. - The review committee may include one additional (a fifth) category from the ALI model.
+The committee shall decide on this category by its second meeting and the chair shall communicate it to the provost, who will communicate it to the director. - When evaluating a director's effectiveness, the provost may direct the committee to gather information and input from qualified offices at CU Denver as well as from MSU Denver and CCD. - a.
+The director will provide a statement of accomplishments and a self-evaluation for the review period covered as well as long-term goals and objectives covering the next five years. - b.
+The review committee will gather, organize, and summarize input from the library faculty and staff. - c.
+The Office of Institutional Research and Effectiveness will support the review committee by providing expert support in assessment methods, survey design, and data analysis. - d.
 The collected data will be made available to the provost along with the summary report.